austinmonde/API-Authentication/README.md

 NB: _for learning purposes._

-This is a web application that uses the app-brewery API to pull information from the third party server, within it is the use of 3 types of API authentications.
+This is a web application that uses the app-brewery API to pull information from the third party server, within it is the use of 3 types of API authentications as well as authorizations.

 ---------------------------------------------------------------
 ## check the API Documentation to generate the following credentials at _[Link Text](https://secrets-api.appbrewery.com/)_